-It’s universally acknowledged that the first 90 days at any company can be intimidating.
-This isn’t any one person's or program’s fault, either.
-There’s a lot for your new team members to learn—including using different tools, navigating team norms, and adjusting their own expectations.
-But when you provide new hires with guidance and expectations, you empower them to hit the ground running from day one.
+The first 90 days at any company can be intimidating.
+There's a lot for new team members to learn, including different tools, team norms, and shifting expectations.
+But when you provide new hires with clear guidance, you empower them to hit the ground running.

 Get an inside look at how we structure onboarding at Asana.